Learning objectives

 - Learning behavior mediates the relationship between psychological safety and team performance

-- Psychological safety is a group-level phenomenon — it is a shared perception, not an individual trait
+- Psychological safety is a group-level phenomenon.
+It is a shared perception, not an individual trait

 - Leader behavior is the strongest predictor of team psychological safety